 As well as examining the leech also look for damage on folds, especially with a sail that’s been stored for a long time, or regularly re-folded in the same place. at the inboard end of short battens and in way of reef points and sail slides.

-Find out more about How to understand and buy sails, Choosing the right sailcloth and Sail coating and cleaning.
+Find out more about sails in our features how to understand and buy sails, choosing the right sailcloth and sail coating and cleaning.